gabiervo/RPIPico-Macroboard---Beginner-Project/README.md

 # RPIPico-Macroboard---Beginner-Project
 **This is a simple macroboard made using Raspberry PI Pico and Circuitpython, with a couple of extra components to spice it up, such as:**
 - A programmable ssd1306 oled screen for displaying custom wallpapers and command names
-- Support for RGB lighting (still to come)
+- Powerful default preset with support for various applications
 - Simple and customizable code (made specifically to make adding new buttons/commands relatively simple)
 - Knob control with a rotary encoder